 Sponsored Content: This video contains paid product placement.
 Thank you to iReliev for sponsoring this video and providing Doctor Jo with a free Wireless TENS/EMS Unit to use.
 If you purchase products from these links/ads, Doctor Jo will earn a commission from qualifying purchases.

-Click here to buy an iReliev Wireless TENS/EMS Unit or any other iReliev Product!
+Click here to buy an iReliev Wireless TENS/EMS Unit!

 A TENS / EMS Unit can be a great tool for helping to reduce and relieve knee pain.
 It can also help retrain weak or injured muscles.
 Here are a few wireless & wired pad placements to help relieve knee pain.